jkettmann/jkettmann.com/src/data/blog/2020-04-18-how-do-you-plan-a-ui-feature/index.md

 ![heatmap](./heatmap.png)

-> I took this feature including the designs from a [new course about becoming job-ready for working in professional dev teams](https://ooloo.io).
+> I took this feature including the designs from a [my course about becoming job-ready for working in professional dev teams](https://profy.dev).
 Check it out if you're interested.

 We also have a list of acceptance criteria that the feature needs to fulfill: